kenjisak/CryptoCraft/README.md

 The Python implementation of this library (known simply as tink) can be installed from PyPi (see documentation) by running: pip3 install tink

+To run the Application enter the following command: python3 CryptoCraftRun.py